octokit/octokit.js/README.md

   })
 }
 ```

+`.plugin` accepts a function or an array of functions.

 You can add new methods to the `octokit` instance passed as first argument to
 the plugin function.
 The 2nd argument is the options object passed to the